 Rapper Travis Scott charged with disorderly intoxication after arrest on Miami Beach

-MIAMI - Rapper Travis Scott was taken into custody Thursday following his arrest on Miami Beach for disorderly intoxication and trespassing.
+MIAMI - Rapper Travis Scott was arrested in Miami Beach on Thursday and charged with disorderly intoxication and trespassing.

-The "goosebumps" singer, whose given name is Jacques Webster, was picked up just before 2 a.m. at the Miami Beach Marina, according to police.
+The "goosebumps" singer, whose given name is Jacques Webster, was taken into custody just before 2 a.m. at the Miami Beach Marina, according to police.

 Officers were called to the marina after a disturbance on one of the yachts.
 When they arrived, Scott was standing by the dock yelling at those on the vessel.